hyperledger/indy-plenum/README.md

 ### Using a virtual environment (recommended)
-We recommend creating a new Python virtual environment for trying out Plenum. a virtual environment is a Python environment which is isolated from the system's default Python environment (you can change that) and any other virtual environment you create.
+We recommend creating a new Python virtual environment for trying out Plenum.
+A virtual environment is a Python environment which is isolated from the system's default Python environment (you can change that) and any other virtual environment you create.
 You can create a new virtual environment by:
 ```